 You may need a nuclear stress test if you have signs or symptoms of heart disease such as chest pain or shortness of breath.
 A nuclear stress test may also be used to guide your treatment if you've been diagnosed with a heart condition.
 Your doctor may recommend a nuclear stress test to:

 Diagnose coronary artery disease.
 Your coronary arteries are the major blood vessels that supply your heart with blood, oxygen and nutrients.
 Coronary artery disease develops when these arteries become damaged or diseased — usually due to a buildup of deposits containing cholesterol and other substances (plaques).

 If you have symptoms such as chest pain or shortness of breath, a nuclear stress test can help determine if you have coronary artery disease and how severe the condition is.

-- Guide treatment of heart disorders.
-If you've been diagnosed with coronary artery disease, a nuclear stress test can help your doctor find out how well treatment is working.
-It may also be used to help establish the right treatment plan for you by determining how much exercise your heart can handle.
+- Determine a treatment plan.
+If you have coronary artery disease, a nuclear stress test can tell your doctor how well treatment is working.
+The test also helps your doctor develop the right treatment for you by determining how much exercise your heart can handle.

-A nuclear stress test is generally safe, and complications are rare.
-As with any medical procedure, there is a risk of complications, including:
+A nuclear stress test is generally safe.
+Complications are rare.
+As with any medical procedure, there is a risk of complications, which may include:

 - Abnormal heart rhythms (arrhythmias).
-Arrhythmias brought on during a stress test usually go away shortly after you stop exercising or the medication wears off.
+Arrhythmias that occur during a stress test usually go away shortly after you stop exercising or the medication wears off.
 Life-threatening arrhythmias are rare.

-- Heart attack (myocardial infarction).
+- Heart attack.
 Although extremely rare, it's possible that a nuclear stress test could cause a heart attack.